chen3feng/blade-build/doc/en/functions.md

 ## include ##

-Import custom constants and functions
+Include custom constants and functions

-You can use the `include` function to import custom constants and functions
+You can use the `include` function to include custom constants and functions

 definition: